dksasaki/wavy/README.md

 Full API documentation is available [here](https://wavebitscientific.github.io/wavy).

+### Portability
+A Dockerfile is available for developers.
+Docker is a platform that allows applications to run across hybrid/multi-cloud and simplifies the installation of dependencies.

+The present Dockerfile the dependencies required by wavy and also:
+  * NetCDF Libraries (library paths are set up by the CMakeLists.txt)

+More information is available in this [Youtube tutorial](https://www.youtube.com/watch?v=fqMOX6JJhGo&t=2790s).

 ### Development status

 wavy is in early development.
 Contributors are highly needed, especially for implementing source functions.
 You can start contributing by opening an [issue](https://github.com/wavebitscientific/wavy/issues/new).